minimit/gulp-starter-kit/README.md

 ##Build your projects with gulp

 When you build with `gulp`, it does automatically:
+- Js concatenation and minification
 - Js lint
-- Js concatenation
-- Uglify js
-- Compile less and sass
+- Compile and minify less and sass
-- Minify css
 - Source maps
 - Optimize images
 - Run http webserver or proxy to your webserver